The 2025 AES Europe Student Recording Competition

 It is not required that all student collaborators be part of the same/single audio program, however, all collaborating engineers music be AES student members, and it is the responsibility of the submitter to communicate information about the finalists to their team-members.

 To allow for multiple certificates to be made for all student collaborators, please be sure to include all student collaborator information in the submission form.
-While the Competition may be able to duplicate prizes for co-presenters, it is not always possible and winning students should anticipate only one set of prizes.
+While the Competition may sometimes be able to duplicate prizes for co-presenters, it is not always possible, and winning entries should anticipate only one set of prizes.

 Each contestant is required to submit detailed documentation alongside their audio mixes to provide insight into their recording and mixing process.
 This documentation is crucial for understanding the methodology and technical approach taken during the project’s creation.